hackforla/UI-UX/README.md

 Wednesday nights 6:00pm Pacific Time

 ## Upcoming meetings
-### January
+### February
-- WED, 3 - Planning week (no CoP)
+- WED, 7 - Planning week (no CoP)
-- WED, 10 - Office Hours/Welcome Meeting
-- WED, 17 - FigJam Intro Activity
+- WED, 14 - Fireside chat: Let's talk about AI!
-- WED, 24 - Linkedin Review
+- WED, 21 - Coffee Chat with (HfLA) Project Leads
-- WED, 31 - Design Critique
+- WED, 28 - Guest Speaker: Shipra Kayan, Principal Evangelist at MIRO

 ## Let's get Started
 If you haven't attended Hack for LA onboarding, please read the [Guide for New Volunteers](https://www.hackforla.org/getting-started), and register for an upcoming session.